Structure and Stability of the 1-Dimensional Mapper: Discrete Case

 \subsection{Relationships between the constructions}

-In each of the two constructions detailed above, the Mapper is included in the MultiNerve Mapper by definition.
-Moreover, the preimages of the intersections in the second construction are supersets of the preimages in the first construction, and two different cc in the same preimage in the first construction cannot be connected in the second construction, therefore the (MultiNerve) Mapper from the first construction is included in its counterpart from the second construction.
+In each of the three constructions detailed above, the Mapper is included in the MultiNerve Mapper by definition.
+Moreover, the preimages of the intersections in the second construction are supersets of the preimages in the first construction, and two different connected components in the same preimage in the first construction cannot be connected in the second construction, therefore the (MultiNerve) Mapper from the first construction is included in its counterpart from the second construction.
 Hence the following diagram of inclusions: